KonstantinosRamm/FinalProject/README.md

 2. `make clean` to remove the executable

 ## Adding more words
-The game comes with 127 words, but you can add more by simply inserting the words into the file `words.txt`, which is located in the folder: `FinalProject/Hangman/`.
+The game comes with 127 words, but you can add more by simply inserting the words into the file `words.txt`, which is located in the directory: `FinalProject/Hangman/`.
 To add a word, all you need to do is open the file and write the word at the end of the file or next to any existing word, making sure to insert a space character first.

+## License
+This project is licensed under the terms of the Custom License.

+### License Terms
+- You are free to use, modify, and distribute this code for personal and commercial purposes.
+- **Copying, using, or submitting this code for academic purposes is strictly prohibited**